fonnesbeck/git_tutorial/git.md

 $ git config --global color.ui "auto"
 ```

-^ On a command line, Git commands are written as `git verb`,
+^ On a command line, Git commands written as `git verb`,
 where `verb` is what we actually want to do.
-This user name and email will be associated with your subsequent Git activity,
+User name and email will be associated with your Git activity.
-which means that any changes pushed to GitHub in a later lesson will include this information.
 These only need to be run once: the flag `--global` tells Git
 to use the settings for every project, in your user account, on this computer.